Best bone conduction headphones in 2025

 The best bone conduction headphones use vibrations on your cheekbones to recreate sound, leaving your ears open, boosting awareness of your surroundings and offering a more comfortable experience if you don't get on with in-ear designs.

-But its hard to know how they'll perform until they're actually on your head, so we've put the best bone conduction headphones to the test to help you find a set to suit your needs.
-And for most people, that'll be the Shokz OpenRun Pro 2
+But its hard to know how they'll perform until they're actually on your head, so I've put the best bone conduction headphones to the test to help you find a set to suit your needs.
+And for most people, that'll be the Shokz OpenRun Pro 2.

-They're not the cheapest bone conduction headphones, but we found them to be impressively versatile, long lasting, and comfortable.
-Or, if you're after something more budget-friendly, the Shokz OpenRun offer similar performance for less.
+They're not the cheapest bone conduction headphones, but I found them to offer an upgrade in sound quality compared to most bone conduction headphones, while also being comfortable and long-lasting.
+If you're after something more budget-friendly, the Shokz OpenRun offer a good level of performance for less.

 But these aren't your only options.
-We've spent hours running, walking, and listening to these open-ear sets to help you find the best bone conduction headphones for a range of activities and budgets.
+I've spent hours running, walking, swimming and listening to these open-ear sets to help you find the best bone conduction headphones for a range of activities and budgets.

 The quick list